liluxdev/soundmanager2-livem3u/README.md

 But what is?
 A simple and awesome thing:

-http://en.wikipedia.org/wiki/M3U + Video + Live/seek player behaivor
+http://en.wikipedia.org/wiki/M3U + Video + Live/seek player behaivor ( they called it M3U8 )

 So if i don't need video?